TopCoderJP/AWS-CDK-Automation-Typescript/README.md

 5. Open a Pull Request

-*Built with ❤️ using AWS CDK and TypeScript*
+*Built with ❤️ by Topcoder using AWS CDK and TypeScript*